 - For trucks, things like bed liners and tow kits

 However, there is an important caveat.
 You will have to provide proof that you paid for these modifications.
 You can try to get compensation by including receipts or invoices in your claim.

-Unfortunately, aftermarket parts on a vehicle do not necessary increase the overall value of the vehicle.
+Unfortunately, aftermarket parts on a vehicle do not necessarily increase the overall value of the vehicle.
 Thus, an insurance company may initially will offer you zero.